prisms-center/CASMcode_docs/_pages/contributing_to_libcasm_packages.md

   conda activate casm
   ```

-If installing from a git repository, make sure any submodules are checkout out with:
+If installing from a git repository, make sure any submodules are checked out with:

     git submodule update --init --recursive